BlueTeamNinja/blueteamninja.github.io/_posts/2020-05-03-Badass-Intelligence-Part-2.md

 * Part 3: Querying with Logstash (HTTP Filter)
 * Part 4:

-## Oh Me, Oh My, a Powershell A P I!?
+## Oh Me, Oh My, a Powershell API !?

 You can do it in .NET or basically just let some of the bored folks (literally) at Microsoft do it for you.
 Some of those great kids have given us **Polaris**.